PauseAI/pauseai-website/src/posts/risks.md

 Image generation models (which are heavily trained on copyrighted material from professional artists) are already [impacting the creative industry](https://cointelegraph.com/news/artists-face-a-choice-with-ai-adapt-or-become-obsolete).
 Writers are [striking](https://www.newscientist.com/article/2373382-why-use-of-ai-is-a-major-sticking-point-in-the-ongoing-writers-strike/).
 GPT-4 has [passed the bar exam](https://law.stanford.edu/2023/04/19/gpt-4-passes-the-bar-exam-what-that-means-for-artificial-intelligence-tools-in-the-legal-industry/), can write excellent written content, and can write code (again, partially trained on [copyrighted materials](https://www.ischool.berkeley.edu/news/2023/new-research-prof-david-bamman-reveals-chatgpt-seems-be-trained-copyrighted-books)).

 The people who own these AI systems will be able to capitalize on them, but the people who lose their jobs to them will not.
-And is difficult to predict what jobs are going to be the ones replaced first.
+It is difficult to predict which jobs are going to be the ones replaced first.
 They could leave you unemployed and without an income no matter how much time, money and energy you spent on getting the experience and knowledge that you have, and how valuable they were a moment ago.
 The way we distribute wealth in our society is not prepared for this.

 ### Mental health, addiction and disconnection between people